kernelshreyak/kernelshreyak/README.md

 - 👋 Hello there, I’m Shreyak Chakraborty
-- 👀 I’m interested in all kinds of web applications developmentin PHP,JavaScript and Python
+- 👀 I’m interested in all kinds of web applications developmentin PHP,JavaScript and Python.
+Also interested in Ethereum Blockchain Development
 - 🌱 I’m currently learning Advanced NodeJS and Python web frameworks(Django,Flask)
 - 📫 You can reach me at shreyak.rekshda@gmail.com